mrzool/s-town/source/02-episode2.md

 J: You know I told you I used to make sundials, but you know I made them for the mathematical exercise, I would pick difficult dials to do as a test of my abilities of geometry and trigonometry.
 And these are things I wish Tyler and Jake could experience.
 There's a real excitement in geometry and trigonometry that just you know… I think when we was building the swing, I built a swing for Tyler…

 This is one of the ways John and Tyler have been passing the hours together lately.
-They've been constructing an adult swing set, a giant rectangular frame, to the side of John' s house, not far from the apple trees, with a single John Deere tractor seat hanging from it.
+They've been constructing an adult swing set, a giant rectangular frame, to the side of John's house, not far from the apple trees, with a single John Deere tractor seat hanging from it.
 It has a 20 foot arc of action, John says, which I understand to mean it's a pretty gnarly swing.
 When John first told me about it he'd said he was building it for himself, but now he amends that.

 J: You know I think I built the swing for Tyler actually.
 I found out that an old man of 50, when he swings in a swing for about 20 minutes his back hurts and his knees hurt, so I didn't build it for me after all.
 Done found that out.
 So I think I built it for Tyler, fuck it.
 Oh and I built him a pull up bar cuz he wants to be strong.
 I told him, well it's nice to be physically strong but you need to be strong between the ears because physical strength goes away, you know.
 You need to have strong neurons.
 I told him you need to have a little bit of general algebra and you should always have some trigonometry and you should have some geometry.